here.now

 Limits

-Max file size250 MB5 GB
+Max site file size250 MB5 GB5 GB5 GB

-Rate limit5 / hour / IP60 / hour free, 200 / hour hobby
+Publish rate limit60 / hour / IP60 / hour200 / hour200 / hour

-Account neededNoYes (sign in at here.now)
+Account neededNoYes (sign in at here.now/dashboard)Yes (sign in at here.now/dashboard)Yes (sign in at here.now/dashboard)